Delhi–Meerut Expressway: Package II: Delhi-UP Border to Dasna

 This section is 19.2 km long, 14 lane (6 lane expressway, 8 lane normal highway, 2.5 m bicycle track on both sides) with 13 vehicle underpasses and 6 foot-underpasses.

 Tender for this section was awarded to Apco Chetak JV (A JV between Apco Infratech Ltd and Chetak Enterprises Ltd), at a cost of ₹1998 crore (cost of shifting of transmission lines: ₹225 crore, cost of shifting water pipeline: ₹160 crore, 22,027 trees was estimated to be cut and ₹22 crore compensation given to district forest department) The work was carried out under National Highways Development Project (NHDP): Phase-VI.

 A total nine underpasses and three flyovers are planned on the 20 km stretch to Dasna.
 But following a revision in the detailed project report, the plan was amended to 15 underpasses and a just one flyover, at Lal Kuan.
 The underpasses has been built in such a way that there is no crisscrossing traffic on the expressway and traffic flow at intersections will be altered accordingly.
 This section was completed on 1 April 2021 and opened for public.

 Package III: Dasna to Hapur

-This section is 22.2 km long, 8 lane normal highway, from existing km 27.500 to existing km 49.923 of NH 24.
+This section is 22.2 km long, 8 lane normal expressway, from existing km 27.500 to existing km 49.923 of NH 24.
 1 flyover and 12 underpass will be constructed on this segment.
 Previously it was 6 lane but in Sep–Oct 2016 board meeting it was updated to 8 lanes.